 - Detailer’s Choice 2-in-1 – Not a wash glove, but it’s more durable is great for scrubbing bugs or other grime

 1. Chemical Guys Mitt

-The Chemical Guys Chenille Microfiber Wash Mitt costs around [see lowest price].
+The Chemical Guys Chenille Microfiber Wash Mitt costs around [see price].
 It is an extra plush, soft and absorbent car wash mitt with a microfiber blend ratio of 70/30.
 It is equipped with a double-stitched elastic cuff so you can wear this like a glove when washing your vehicle.

 Equipped with big and fat caterpillar strands, this wash mitt is specifically designed to be extremely absorbent so you can wash your car with relative ease.
 This wash mitt is also machine washable.
 Simply throw it in the washing machine after each use and let dry.
 In order to retain the lint-free properties of the Chemical Guys Wash Mitt, you should wash it separately from other cotton or cloth rags.

 I like this wash mitt not because of the price, but I like the absorbency of the material.
 I also noticed a bit of leftover lint from the paint when I was drying my car.
 This cleared up after the first wash or two.